iosh/conflux-builder/README.md

 # conflux-builder

 ## linux-musl

-conflux-rust use jemalloc-sys but it not supported on musl(background_threads_runtime_support` not supported for `x86_64-unknown-linux-musl)
+rust-rocksdb not supported on musl.

 ## License